 - If negotiations are successful, the premium and terms of the new lease can be agreed and a new lease granted.

 You can approach your freeholder to see whether they will be prepared to enter a voluntary lease extension.
-If so, you will not need to satisfy the criteria set out here and above.

 Do I have the right to extend my lease?

 In short yes, subject to the fulfilment of the statutory criteria – Statutory Lease Extension

 The qualifying criteria for exercising the right are:

 - You must hold the property under a long lease.

 - You must have held the lease for a continuous period of two years prior to serving the notice which initiates the claim – A section 42 notice.